Kenya

 Strong Economy

-The Kenyan economy is one of the strongest economies on the African continent.
-In addition, with an average GDP growth of 5.6% (2019, pre-COVID) Kenya is also one of the fastest growing economies in the region which can be attributed to a stable macroeconomic environment and confident investors.
+Kenya has one of the most vibrant economies in Africa, and is also one of the fastest growing economies in the region (with a GDP growth of 5.6% in 2023) which can be attributed to a stable macroeconomic environment and confident investors.

 Export Products

-Kenya's most dominant export articles are agricultural products like roses, black fermented tea, coffee, avocados, beans, and macadamia nuts.
-Kenya also exports titanium ores and apparel and clothing.
+Kenya's most important export articles are agricultural products like tea, cut flowers, coffee, and fruit and vegetables.
+Kenya also exports mineral fuels, palm oil, and apparel and clothing, as well as other light manufactures.

 Trade Partners

-China and the EU together account for almost 27% of Kenya's total trade.
-While the EU is the most important export destination, China is the largest source of imports.
-Looking at regional trading partners, neighbouring Uganda is the second most important export market, and it accounts for a share of 12.4%.
+China, the UAE and the EU were the three most important trading partners in 2023; together, they account for about 35% of Kenya's total trade.
+While the EU is the most important export destination (13.6% of Kenya's total exports go there), China is the largest source of imports.
+Looking at regional trading partners, neighbouring Uganda is the second most important export market, accounting for a share of 9.5%.

 Economic Structure

-While services contribute about 55% to Kenya's GDP, agriculture remains an extremely important sector which makes up about 21% of the GDP.
-The agricultural sector employs about two-thirds of the population and accounts for the largest share of export earnings.
-The manufacturing sector focusses mainly on the processing of imports and agricultural products, as well as the paper and garment industries.
+While services contribute about 55% to Kenya's GDP (2023), agriculture remains an extremely important sector, contributing about 22% to GDP, employing about two-thirds of the population, and accounting for the largest share of export earnings.
+The manufacturing sector is comparatively small (8% of GDP) and focusses mainly on the processing of imports and agricultural products, as well as the paper and garment industries.

 Usage of GSP Preferences

-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at below 2%.
+Kenya mostly uses other EU preferences granted in connection with the Economic Partnership Agreement.
+Therefore, the GSP preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is below 2%.

 Trade with the EU